 For example, Galvalume® roofing performs best when not in contact with copper, bricks, treated lumber, iron, and concrete.
 If Galvalume is in contact with one of these and is then introduced to an electrolyte, such as water, it could lead to galvanic corrosion of the anode (the more active material that has its electrons taken away by the less active material and ultimately leads to corrosion).
 The same goes for dissimilar roofing systems.
 Confirm with manufacturers of other roofing products, such as treated wood shingles or rubber/cement roofing systems, that their products will not adversely react with a metal roof.

-Additionally, if scratches, scuffs, or any other paint system damage is excessive, do not try to fix the problem yourself and immediately contact the manufacturer.
+Additionally, if scratches, scuffs, or any other paint system damage is excessive, do not try to fix the problem and immediately contact the manufacturer.

 Structural Maintenance to Perform on a Metal Roof

-How often you should do structural maintenance is difficult to predict because it really just depends on the type of metal roof and the stresses it’s subjected to, such as:
+How often you should do structural maintenance is difficult to predict because it just depends on the type of metal roof and the stresses it’s subjected to, such as:

 - Hail or other debris